U.N. council plans emergency meeting on reported North Korea nuclear test

 It was not immediately clear what action, if any, the 15-nation council was planning to take in response to the North Korean statement that it had conducted a fourth nuclear test.

 Pyongyang has been under U.N.
-Security Council sanctions due to its nuclear weapons program since it first tested an atomic device in 2006.
+Security Council sanctions due to its nuclear weapons programme since it first tested an atomic device in 2006.

 One Western diplomat said that if the latest North Korean nuclear test was confirmed, council members would seek to expand existing U.N. sanctions against Pyongyang.